-Formed during the Cenozonic era, – 65,000,000 years ago, the peninsula of Yucatan is very young.
-The entire peninsula was once a reef, but as the water level dropped, the flatland of Yucatan emmerged.
+Formed during the Cenozoic era – 65,000,000 years ago, the peninsula of Yucatan is very young.
+The entire peninsula was once a reef, but as the water level dropped, the flatland of Yucatan emerged.

-65 million years ago a meteorite impacted in the greater Caribbean Basin.
-The center of Chicxulub crater is deeply buried off the north coast of the peninsula near the town of Chicxulub.
-The famous “Ring of Cenotes” outlines one of the shock-waves from this impact, which lies more than 1 km below the modern ground surface.
+The center of the Chicxulub crater is deeply buried off the peninsula’s north coast near the town of Chicxulub.
+65 million years ago, a meteorite impact in the greater Caribbean Basin.
+The famous “Ring of Cenotes” outlines one of the shock waves from this impact, which lies more than 1 km below the modern ground surface.

 Although cenotes spread widely throughout much of the Yucatán Peninsula, a higher-density circular alignment of cenotes overlies the ridge of the Chicxulub Crater.
 This crater structure, identified from the alignment of cenotes, along with geophysical methods.

-Limestone is a sedimentary rock composed primarily of calcium carbonate (CaCO3) in the form of the mineral calcite.
+Limestone is a sedimentary rock composed primarily of calcium carbonate (CaCO3) in the mineral calcite.
 It mostly forms in clear, warm, shallow marine waters.
-It is an organic sedimentary rock that forms from the accumulation of shell, coral, algal and fecal debris.
+It is an organic sedimentary rock that forms from the accumulation of shell, coral, algal, and fecal debris.
 It can also be a chemical sedimentary rock formed by the precipitation of calcium carbonate from lake or ocean water.

 Dissolution of the limestone, formation of the caves